-National security news analysis that provides senior decisionmakers with what just happened, why it fundamentally matters, and exactly what to expect next.
+National security news analysis that provides senior decisionmakers with what just happened, why it fundamentally matters, and exactly what to do about it.

 Daily Update